brucek/trolly/README.md

 * `npm run eslint:common` - Lint the unit tests shared by Karma and Mocha
 * `npm run eslint:server` - Lint the unit tests for server
 * `npm run eslint:browser` - Lint the unit tests for browser
+* `npm run eslint:fix` - ESLint will try to fix as many issues as possible in your source files
 * `npm run clean` - Remove the coverage report and the *dist* folder
 * `npm run test` - Runs unit tests for both server and the browser
 * `npm run test:browser` - Runs the unit tests for browser / client